Exhibition Dates: January 6 – February 17, 2018

 Contact Info: 504.522.1999; arthurrogergallery.com

-The Arthur Roger Gallery is pleased to present, in collaboration with the Robert Mapplethorpe Foundation, an exhibition of photographs by Robert Mapplethorpe and George Dureau.
-The exhibition will be on view at Arthur Roger@434, located at 434 Julia Street, from January 6 – February 17, 2018.
-The gallery will host an opening on Saturday, January 6 from 6-8pm.
+The Arthur Roger Gallery is pleased to present 21 & Under, an exhibition of work by 16-year-old photographer Brent McKeever.
+The exhibition will be on view at Arthur Roger Gallery, located at 432 Julia Street, from January 6 – February 17, 2018.
+The gallery will host an opening reception with the artist in attendance on Saturday, January 6 from 6-8 pm.
+In addition, the gallery will host a walkthrough with the artist on Saturday, January 6 at 1:30 pm.
 This exhibition is presented concurrent to the New Orleans Triennial, Prospect.4: The Lotus in Spite of the Swamp, through February 25.